SAP-samples/cloud-dqm-sample-payloads/README.md

 * One variable applicationURL is in the post request URL for each sample.
 * Two variables, oauthAccessToken and base64Credentials, are in the header section for each sample.
 You only need to substitute a value for one of these, depending on whether you are using OAuth or Basic authentication with our service.
 ```
-NOTE: Basic Auth is only available on SAP Cloud Platform Developer Edition
+NOTE: Basic Auth is only available on SAP Cloud Platform Trial Edition
 ```

 ![sample5](/images/sample5.jpg)